-MS STEPHEN-SMITH (Kurrajong-Minister for Health, Minister for Mental Health, Minister for Finance and Minister for the Public Service) (4.38): I rise today, as promised, or threatened, yesterday, to continue my recitation of, and congratulations to, the winners of the ACT Nurses and Midwives Excellence Awards which were held on 8 May.

-Yesterday, I was unable to get to the consumer recognition awards.
-These awards have been in place for a couple of years now, and many nominations were received from consumers acknowledging the amazing nurses and midwives that had cared for them at times of joy and strife.
-As a result, the judges found it very hard to pick a single winner, and there were six people awarded.
+MS STEPHEN-SMITH (Kurrajong-Minister for Health, Minister for Mental Health, Minister for Finance and Minister for the Public Service) (4.38): I rise today as promised/threatened yesterday, to continue my recitation of, and congratulations to, the winners of the ACT Nurses and Midwives Excellence Awards which were held 8 May.
+Yesterday, I was unable to get to the Consumer Recognition Awards.
+These awards have been going for a couple of years now and many, many nominations were received from consumers acknowledging the amazing nurses and midwives that had cared for them at times of joy and strife.
+As a result, the judges found it very hard to pick a single winner and there were six people awarded.

-In no particular order, Stephanie Smith from Tresillian QEII Family Centre received a consumer recognition award.
-Stephanie provided exceptional care and support, helping a health consumer and her daughter escape an unhealthy environment and improve their wellbeing.
-Stephanie's empathy and resources were life-changing to the health consumer, making them a happier, healthier and more confident mother.
+In no particular order, Stephanie Smith from Tresillian QEII Family Centre received a Consumer Recognition Award.
+Stephanie provided exceptional care and support, helping the health consumer and her daughter escape an unhealthy environment and improve their wellbeing.
+Stephanie's empathy and resources were life-changing to the health consumer making them a happier, healthier and more confident mother.

-The Kambera House nurses from Community Home Australia were also recognised.
+The Kambera House Nurses from Community Home Australia were also recognised.
 In the last year of life, the health consumer's family member received exceptional holistic care from the Community Home Australia nursing team.
 This significantly improved their comfort and wellbeing.
 The nursing team's dedication and compassion allowed the health consumer's family member to spend their final days in a nurturing home environment surrounded by loved ones.

-Jasmin Boscheinen, from maternity care at Canberra Hospital, Canberra Health Services, received recognition.
+Jasmin Boscheinen from Maternity-Canberra Hospital, Canberra Health Services received recognition.
 Jasmin provided exceptional support throughout the health consumer's pregnancy and birth, especially during a period of debilitating pelvic pain, staying with them for over 48 hours at the hospital.
 Jasmin's dedication and empathy transformed a potentially traumatic birth into a positive experience.
 This significantly impacted the health consumer's overall wellbeing.

-Lindsay McDonald, from maternity care at Canberra Hospital, Canberra Health Services, was also recognised.
+Also recognised was Lindsay McDonald, Maternity-Canberra Hospital, Canberra Health Services.
 Lindsay's calm demeanour and genuine empathy created a trusting environment.
 This significantly improved the health consumer's comfort and confidence throughout their pregnancy and birthing process.
 Lindsay's holistic approach and unwavering support left a lasting positive impact on the health consumer's family.

-Celeste Scott, from ward 7B, general medicine, Canberra Health Services, was also recognised in the awards.
+Celeste Scott, from Ward 7B-General Medicine, Canberra Health Services, was also recognised in the awards.
 Celeste provided exceptional care during a challenging time, offering comfort, encouragement and clinical expertise.
 This significantly improved the health consumer's emotional wellbeing and recovery.
 Celeste's kindness, advocacy and personalised care alleviated the health consumer's anxiety and discomfort.
 This left a lasting positive impact on them and their loved ones.

-Last but not least, Megan Ferguson, from CC Medical, was recognised.
+And last but not least, Megan Ferguson from CC Medical.
 Megan provided exceptional care to the health consumer during a daunting time.
 This ensured they felt safe and supported with compassion and clear communication.
-Megan's efforts, from attending to their needs to facilitating bonding with their newborn, left the health consumer feeling well prepared and significantly improved their overall experience.
+Megan's efforts, from attending to their needs to facilitating bonding with their newborn, left the health consumer feeling well-prepared and significantly improved their overall experience.

-Once again, congratulations to all of the nominees and winners of the 2025 ACT Nurses and Midwives Excellence Awards, and thank you to all of our nurses and midwives that work across our health system in Canberra Health Services and beyond, every day.
+Once again, congratulations to all of the nominees and winners of the 2025 ACT Nurses and Midwives Excellence Awards and thank you to all of our nurses and midwives that work across our health system in Canberra Health Services and beyond, every day.